madlib-lang/madlib-website/docs/FUNCTIONS.md

 fraction = (a, b) => a / b
 ```

 This function is a little hard-to-work-with as written, because the first parameter is the numerator.
-We can easily make this more palatable (without changing the original implementation) by using a placeholder:
+We can easily make this more palatable (without changing the original implementation) by using a placeholder parameter:

 ```madlib
 half = fraction($, 2.0)